Bifurcation of elastic curves with modulated stiffness: Numerical continuation of bifurcation branches

 We were able to track an additional branch in Cases (i) to (iii), which seem to bifurcate from the $j=2$ branch.
 No analytical results are available at this point, but we can make the following observations.
 The corresponding shapes, presented in gray in Figure~\ref{fig:numerics shapes}, look like the ones obtained for $j=1$ in Cases (iv) to (vi).
 This justifies the placement in the first column, although $j$ has no meaning for this branch.
 In Cases (i) and (iii), it bifurcates from the $j=2$ branch with decreasing energy for the choice of parameter considered.
 Case (ii) is a bit different, in that the bifurcation leads to critical points of higher energy, although the branch features a turning point, after which $E_\veps$ starts decreasing and eventually becomes smaller than for the $j=2$ branch, for a given value of~$\veps$.

-Other features of the critical points further along the branch can be seen in Figure~\ref{fig:numerics shapes}, where one can clearly identify the value of $j=2$ with the number of flatter sections in each closed curve (with perhaps the exception of Case (iv) for $j=1$).
+Other features of the critical points further along the branch can be seen in Figure~\ref{fig:numerics shapes}.
+For Cases (i) to (v) and $j>1$, one can identify the value of $j$ with the number of flatter sections in each closed curve.
 These correspond to higher values of $\rho$, which agree with the fact that for all choices of parameters presented here, $m\ge0$.
 This can be roughly thought as higher values of $\rho$ penalizing higher values of the curvature $\dot\theta$.
+For $j=1$ or in Case (vi), the situation is different, since the first-order correction $\theta_1 \equiv 0$.
+If one goes further in the expansion, one case expect that the next order correction $\theta_2$ have the form $\cos(2js)$, that is half the period of $\rho_1$.
+This could explain that in these cases, $\rho$ seems to have $j$ maxima when $\dot\theta$ has $2j$.

 Additionally, \emph{far} from the bifurcation point and after potential turning points, one can distinguish Cases (i) and (ii) from Cases (iii) to (vi).
 For the former, $\veps$ decreases along the branch, $E_\veps$ decreases and $\rho$ seems to concentrate on flat sections.
 For the latter, the situation is the opposite: $\veps$ increases along the branch, $E_\veps$ increases and $\rho$ stays rather smooth.